 - Hiring Highly Qualified teachers to reduce class size

-- LEAs must develop a PD plan that addresses the needs of teachers and principals.
+- Each LEA must develop a professional development plan that addresses the needs of teachers and principals (section 2122(b)(5)(9)).

-- LEAs must ensure that teachers, paraprofessionals, principals, other relevant school personnel, and parents collaborate in the planning of II-A activities.
+- LEAs must ensure that teachers, paraprofessionals, principals, other relevant school personnel (including charter schools), and parents collaborate in the planning of Title II, Part A activities (Section 2122(b)(7)).

-- LEA shall use Title II-A funds to get core content teachers and Title I paras HQ, if necessary.
+- LEAS shall use Title II, Part A funds to get core content teachers and Title I paraprofessionals highly qualified, if necessary (Section 2122(b)(10)).

 Needs Assessment Resources